a badge showing QUITTR achievements and positive user feedback

 Pause Training: Surf the Urge Instead of Chasing It

 When desire spikes, breathe and observe.
-Give the sensation a label: “urge” or “craving.”
+Give the sensation a label — "urge" or "craving."
 Use urge surfing to watch the feeling rise, peak, and fall without acting on it.
-Practice short pauses, count to 60, take slow breaths, or do a grounding exercise.
-This helps train self-control and enables you to answer, rather than react.
-If you worry about the effects of not masturbating on libido or energy levels, note how urges settle when you don’t chase them in panic.
+Practice short pauses: count to 60, take slow breaths, or do a grounding exercise.
+This trains self-control and lets you respond rather than react.

 Replace, Don't Vacuum: Build Your Temptation Toolkit

-Remove a habit, and the brain will fill the gap unless you provide something better to replace it.
-Create a list of go-to actions for moments of temptation, such as taking a brisk walk, doing 30 push-ups, writing a 10-minute journal entry, opening Quittr and tracking your streak, calling someone, or joining an online support group.
-Keep this toolkit within easy reach.
+Remove a habit and the brain will fill the gap unless you provide something better.
+Create a list of go-to actions for moments of temptation: a brisk walk, 30 push-ups, a 10-minute journal entry, opening Quittr to track your streak, calling someone, or joining an online support group.
 Replacing porn with constructive activity reduces dopamine crashes, lowers guilt, and directs sexual energy into productivity or connection.

 Rewire Reward: Give Your Brain Alternatives to Porn

 Porn hijacks dopamine pathways.
 Exercise, focused work, music, art, or learning produce natural dopamine and raise mood without the flat aftershock.
-Regular movement improves testosterone balance and mood and can improve erectile function for some men.
-Creative flow brings meaning and mental clarity, and it shifts the question from is it bad to not masturbate to what gives you absolute satisfaction.
-Try swapping one hour of porn for 30 minutes of strenuous exercise and 30 minutes of focused work and notice how your baseline energy changes.
+Regular movement supports testosterone balance and mood, and can improve erectile function for some men.
+Try swapping one hour of porn for 30 minutes of strenuous exercise and 30 minutes of focused work, and notice how your baseline energy changes.

 Repair the Roots: Address Loneliness, Stress, and Insecurity

 Often the urge covers other needs.
 Loneliness wants connection.
 Stress wants release.
 Insecurity wants validation.
-Work on those needs directly.
-Talk to a friend, see a therapist, journal honestly, or use daily reflection prompts in Quittr.
-Semen retention or short periods of abstinence can teach discipline, but they do not heal unmet emotional needs.
+Work on those needs directly — talk to a friend, see a therapist, journal honestly, or use daily reflection prompts in Quittr.
+Short periods of abstinence can teach discipline, but they do not heal unmet emotional needs.
 Treat emotional work as part of sexual health, not an optional add-on.

 Design Your Life So Willpower Isn't the Only Tool

 Willpower runs out.
 Structure your days so temptation has fewer entry points.
 Sleep earlier to reduce late-night urges, clean your digital feeds, unfollow triggers, use content filters, and spend time with people who model healthy goals.
-Change your environment: remove your phone from the bedroom, use lighting that discourages stalking, and schedule evening projects.
-If you aim for long-term change in masturbation frequency and porn habits, design supports that make the easier choice the better choice.
+Remove your phone from the bedroom and schedule evening projects.
+If you aim for long-term change in masturbation frequency and porn habits, design supports that make the better choice the easier choice.

 Join Our 28-day Challenge & Quit Porn Forever with the #1 Science-based Way To Quit Porn